 CFP is a mark of professional excellence and is considered to be the highest level of certification a professional can aim to achieve in the financial industry.
 The certification is accepted and appreciated worldwide by professionals as well as consumers.
-The certificate has been awarded the Gold Standard Award by the Wall Street Journals which speaks volume of its credibility.
+The certificate has been awarded the Gold StandardGold StandardThe gold standard was a monetary term used when gold exchange was used instead of paper currency.
+Award by the Wall Street Journal which speaks volumes of its credibility.

 Take your right foot forward in your professional journey with the course that meets your career requirements.
 All the best!